Professional Avalanche Rescue Course

 Professional avalanche worker training is undergoing big changes for the 2017/18 season.
 Learn about the full course progression here.

 This course introduces the student to “the state of the art” in avalanche rescue for the professional.
 We have been teaching avalanche rescue for professionals for over 8 years.
 This course is intended for any avalanche professional and rescuers who will encounter avalanche rescue.
-We teach to the standards set by the International Commission for Alpine Rescue (ICAR).
+We teach to international standards set by the International Commission for Alpine Rescue (ICAR).
 In the 2018/19 season this course will be a American Avalanche Association professional certification.
 We have modeled the 2018 course to meet the draft guidelines proposed by the American Avalanche Association.

 We teach techniques that have been published in peer reviewed scientific publications and that have been practiced in actual rescues.

 Instructors all have a strong operational, rescue and emergency medical background.

 Course applicants must have completed the following AAA-recognized courses prior to enrollment:

 - Online ICS 100 and 200 completion certificates (proof of course completion needed)